albertoscala/string-matching/README.md

 In the table below, you can observe the total time taken by each algorithm to complete individual tests, along with the corresponding Speedup values relative to the serial algorithm.

-The Speedup (S) in parallel computing can be calculated using Amdahl's Law:
+The Speedup $'S'$ in parallel computing can be calculated using Amdahl's Law:

 \[S = \frac{1}{{(1 - P) + \frac{P}{N}}\]